Installation and Configuration

 Uploading the Zip File

 Once the Lambda function has been created, the Netacea code will need to be added by uploading the supplied zip file.
+This can be dowloaded from the Netacea Admin Portal.

 Upload the Netacea supplied zip file.